kaihendry/hendry.iki.fi/cv/resume.md

 February 2020 - November 2020 | Singapore

-- Operational resilience - designing and implementing Cloud based backup and disaster recovery for clients
+- Enhanced operational resilience by designing and implementing robust cloud-based backup and disaster recovery solutions for clients.
-- Cost optimisation on cloud bills from GCP/AWS to save clients money
+- Achieved significant cost optimisation on cloud bills from GCP/AWS to save clients money.
 - Pre-sales on large complex cloud migrations for Digital transformation

 Tech Stack: